 Sleeveless, see-through, or mesh tops (basketball tank tops, football jerseys, cheerleading tops) must be worn with an appropriate shirt underneath.

 - Pants should be worn at the waist.

 - 1⁄4 zip pullovers are permitted in school colors.

 - Anything full zip is considered a jacket and should not be worn in school.

 Out of dress code notices should be given by the teacher for the first and second offenses.
 Third offense should be sent to the office.

 There are three exceptions to the uniform policy:

-- Style Day: Style Day is sponsored by a grade level or department and is usually held the first three Fridays’ of each month.
-Children pay $1 and can show their style provided they are dressed in a manner appropriate for school (pants worn correctly, nothing revealing or obscene).
+- Style Day: Style Day is sponsored by a grade level or department.
+Students pay $1 and can show their style provided they are dressed in a manner appropriate for school (pants worn correctly, nothing revealing or obscene).

 - Field Trips: Children may be out of dress code only if teachers and office have approved a dress change for the trip.

 The administration has the discretion to determine proper or improper dress.
 Students who are found to be in violation of the dress code are subject to disciplinary action.